ray-project/ray/doc/source/data/dataset.rst

 Data Loading for ML Training
 ----------------------------

-Ray Datasets are designed to load and preprocess data for distributed ML training pipelines.
+Ray Datasets are designed to load and preprocess data for distributed :ref:`ML training pipelines <train-docs>`.
 Compared to other loading solutions, Datasets is more flexible (e.g., can express higher-quality `per-epoch global shuffles <examples/big_data_ingestion.html>`__) and provides `higher overall performance <https://www.anyscale.com/blog/why-third-generation-ml-platforms-are-more-performant>`__.

 Datasets is not intended as a replacement for more general data processing systems.
 Its utility is as the last-mile bridge from ETL pipeline outputs to distributed applications and libraries in Ray: